 After the usher walked me to the premium seats, I realized how close to the action I was going to be.
 There I was at Asiatique Riverfront for the award-winning stage production – Muay Thai Live: The Legend Lives.

 After training at Boxing King earlier that day, I wanted a crash course on Muay Thai’s past.
 What better way than to let the Thai paint a picture of the martial sport’s history?

 Muay Thai Live: The Legend Lives

-Muay Thai Live: The Legend Lives is a show, directed by Ekachai Uekrongtham, that features Muay Thai’s evolution from the past to present.
+Muay Thai Live: The Legend Lives is a show, directed by Ekachai Uekrongtham, that features Muay Thai’s evolution from the past to the present.
 Through five acts, it retells three ancient legends and then takes the audience back into present-day Bangkok.

 While the stories were narrated in Thai, subtitles in three languages appeared on the backdrop – English, Chinese and Japanese.
 No one was allowed to take photos and videos when the show started.